 DERLUGUIAN: ILHAM ALIEV MIGHT SUDDENLY CHANGE THE GAME AND BECOME A PEACE-MAKER

-“I actually see a prospect of the Karabakh normalization.
-It could be very sudden,” – Georgi M. Derluguian, Associate Professor, Social Research and Public Policy at New York University Abu Dhabi, says in an interview to the Caucasus Institute.
-The expert offers, firstly, to take a look at the international environment around the South […]
+“I actually see a prospect of normalization in the Nagorno-Karabakh conflict.
+It could be very sudden.” – Georgi M. Derluguian, Associate Professor, Social Research and Public Policy at New York University Abu Dhabi “The international environment currently engulfing the South Caucasus is facing an unknown future.
+All three regional powers surrounding the South Caucasus – […]

 ALEXAN HAKOBYAN – THE STATUS-QUO IN NAGORNO-KARABAKH WAS KEPT THROUGH PASSIVE MEANS DURING THESE 20 YEARS